bengrunfeld/battleship-api/README.md

 | `curl -X PUT -H 'Content-Type: application/json' --data '{"x":0, "y":1}' http://localhost:3000/battleship` | `{"message":"hit"}` |

 Note that on Windows, these commands have been tested in the CMD shell.
 They will not run as shown in PowerShell.

+### Smoke Test

+To help you verify your implementation, we've included `test/smoke-test.js`.
+This test file doesn't cover the complete set of acceptance criteria but you can use it, unmodified, to verify you have a solution that runs with at least one example of expected input and output.

 ### Getting Started